CANTUS-Project/api/source/resource_types.rst

 ^^^^^

 - Every "genre" also has a "mass_or_office" field in the Solr database.
-- Every "feast" also has a "date" though sometimes it's empty
+- Every "feast" may also have "date" and "feast_code" fields, though not for all records
-- for "feast" the "id" is Drupal's "feastcode" and "drupal_id" is Drupal's node ID
-- for "siglum" the "id" is that of the corresponding Source

 .. _`complex record types`: